 As a reminder, federal law prohibits Rumpke from collecting batteries, tires, liquids, combustible materials or any items identified as hazardous.

-VOLUNTEERS NEEDED: The City of Alexandria also has openings on some of our boards (see listing below).
-You MUST RESIDE inside Alexandria City Limits in order to be considered for these boards.
+VOLUNTEER NEEDED: The City of Alexandria one opening for an Alternate member of the city’s Board of Ethics.
+You MUST RESIDE inside Alexandria City Limits for at least one year in order to be considered for this board.
 If you are interested, please complete the attached COMMISSIONS AND BOARDS APPLICATION and return it to the City Clerk’s office at 8236 W. Main Street, Alexandria, KY 41001, or email to email@example.com.
 For any questions, please call 859-635-4125.

 CENSUS TAKERS NEEDED!!! – The U.S. Census Bureau is gearing up for the 2020 Census and is in need of people to work as census takers.
 This is a temporary employment opportunity, flexible hours, paid training, $14/hr. and mileage reimbursement of $0.58/mile.
 You must be 18 years of age or older, a U.S. Citizen, have an email address, and be able to provide your own transportation.
 See the Recruiting Flyer for more information, and where and how to apply.